How to Stop An Itchy Beard

 The human skin sheds thousands of dead skin cells on a daily basis, and this happens on our face as well.
 New beards can catch these cells and cause it to rub against the skin as the hair grows, causing irritation.
 Washing your beard will eliminate dead cells and keep your skin nice and clean.

-Repairing and Moisturising Your Beard
+Repairing and Moisturizing Your Beard

 If your beard hairs are already long and you’re still suffering from incessant itchiness, then there is a chance that this is the result of damaged hair follicles.
 Damaged hair causes a slow down in growth and will likely travel down the hair follicles to the skin where it starts to cause irritation.

 Damaged hair is largely caused by neglected dry hair.
-Moisturising daily with a good beard oil will keep your hair follicles nourished and soft, minimizing your chances of getting more split ends or causing more damage to your hair.
+Moisturizing daily with a good beard oil will keep your hair follicles nourished and soft, minimizing your chances of getting more split ends or causing more damage to your hair.

 Conditioning Your Beard